 You must add firstname.lastname@example.org to your approved email contacts list.
 If this is not done you may miss important information and lose your registration for the camp.

-We have implemented a new registration system.
-If you have not registered for any programs yet this year, you will need to create a new account along with a new profile for each child.
+We have an online registration system.
+If you have not registered for any programs with us, you will need to create a new account along with a new profile for each child.
 It should only take a few minutes!
 You can access the registration system by selecting the Register Now button on this page.
 Please read our FAQ for more information.